FrogDrops/AstroBytes/README.md

-This is my take on emulating the 6502 in Rust, which can execute an assembly script (written in hexadecimal) from the user or play snake!
-Simply run the program on the terminal, choose an option (either writing or playing snake), and see the results.
-The results (the data of the registers after the last instruction) will be printed onto the terminal after each instruction.
+This is my take on emulating the 6502 in Rust, which can now execute a 6502 assembly script (in hexadecimal) from a text file!
+It can also alternatively run snake (assembly code for snake provided by wkjagt).
+Simply:

+1. Run the program on the terminal, choose an option to either run a script from a text file or snake
+2. If you choose to run a script, type and enter the name of your text file (including the extension)
+3. The results of the script (the data of the registers after each instruction) will be printed on the terminal!

 I treated it mostly as a learning experience in terms of Rust and the layout of the 6502 microprocessor.
 I also hope that my explanations in the code for the structure of the 6502 would be helpful for anyone else who would be interested.

-In the future, I plan to make the program more functional by giving the option to execute assembly from a provided text file that is modifiable by the user!
+The code already comes in with a built-in text file called script.txt.
+This text file has some example code to show you how to format your script and even comment it!
+It's almost like an interpreter.
+You can use this text file or create your own.

 # References and Sources Used
 Here are my major references concerning the overall organization and direction of the code.